The-Instructor/Pi_System_Script/README.md

 # Demonstrate for Credit
 1. Demonstrate to me that your script runs as expected.
-2. Show me the history of commits and pull requests to the master branch.
+2. Show me the history of commits and pull requests in the master branch.